ARMummert/Web-Developer-Portfolio/README.md

 ## About the Project

-This web portfolio serves as a professional showcase of my skills in **frontend and backend development**.
-The main objective is to highlight my work through an intuitive user interface with project descriptions, live demos, and source code access.
+This web portfolio serves as a professional showcase of a developer's skills in **frontend and backend development**.
+The main objective is to highlight a developer's work through an intuitive user interface with project descriptions, live demos, and source code access.

 ## Features

 - **Responsive design**: Works on both desktop and mobile devices.
-- **Project gallery**: Displays projects with links to live demos and GitHub repositories.
+- **Project gallery**: Displays projects with links to demos and GitHub repositories.
 - **Experience section**: Overview of professional background, skills, and technologies.
-- **Contact form**: Allows visitors to send me messages directly.
+- **Contact form**: Allows visitors to send the developer messages.
-- **Blog (optional)**: A section for writing about web development, tools, and experiences.

 ## Built With